 This documentation describes one in a series of public use event files from the 2022 MEPS HC.
 It was released as an ASCII data file (with related SAS, SPSS, R, and Stata programming statements and data user information) and as a SAS dataset, a SAS transport file, a Stata dataset, and an Excel file.
-The 2022 Dental Visits Public Use File (hereafter referred to as the Dental PUF), provides detailed information on dental events from a nationally representative sample of the U.S. civilian noninstitutionalized population.
-Data from the Dental PUF can be used to make estimates of dental event utilization and expenditures for calendar year 2022.
-This file contains 47 variables and has a logical record length of 235 with an additional 2-byte carriage return/line feed at the end of each record.
-As illustrated below, this PUF consists of MEPS survey data obtained in the 2022 portion of Round 7, and all of Rounds 8 and 9 for Panel 24; the 2022 portion of Round 3, and all of Rounds 4 and 5 for Panel 26; and Rounds 1, 2, and the 2022 portion of Round 3 for Panel 27 (i.e., the rounds for MEPS panels covering calendar year 2022).
+The 2022 Other Medical Expenses public use event file (hereafter referred to as the OME PUF) provides information on the purchases of and expenditures for visual aids, medical equipment, supplies, and other medical items for a nationally representative sample of the U.S. civilian noninstitutionalized population.
+Data from the OME PUF can be used to make estimates of the Other Medical event expenditures associated with medical items for the calendar year 2022.
+The purchase of medical equipment, supplies, and other medical items is based entirely on household reports.
+They were not included in the Medical Provider Component (MPC); therefore, all expenditure and payment data on the OME PUF are reported by the household.

+This file contains 23 variables and has a logical record length of 153 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this PUF consists of MEPS survey data obtained in the 2022 portion of Round 7, and all of Rounds 8 and 9 for Panel 24; the 2022 portion of Round 3 and all of Rounds 4 and 5 for Panel 26; and Rounds 1, 2, and the 2022 portion of Round 3 for Panel 27 (i.e., the rounds for the MEPS panels covering the calendar year 2022).

-Full year (FY) 2022 includes three panels of data; Panel 24 was extended to include Rounds 7, 8, and 9.
+Full-year (FY) 2022 includes three panels of data; Panel 24 was extended to include Rounds 7, 8, and 9.